 The value of the Renminbi against the U.S. dollar and other currencies is affected by, among other things, changes in China's political and economic conditions and China's foreign exchange policies.
 The conversion of the Renminbi into foreign currencies, including the U.S. dollar, has been based on exchange rates set by the People's Bank of China.
-On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the Renminbi solely to the U.S. dollar.
-Under this revised policy, the Renminbi is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-This change in policy resulted in an approximately 21.3% appreciation of the Renminbi against the U.S. dollar between July 21, 2005 and December 31, 2009.
-In June 2010, the People's Bank of China announced that it has decided to proceed further with reform of the Renminbi exchange regime and to enhance the Renminbi exchange rate flexibility.
-In 2010, the appreciation of Renminbi against the U.S. dollar reached 3.0% in total.
-It is difficult to predict how this new policy may impact the Renminbi exchange rate going forward.
-In addition, there remains international pressure on the PRC government to adopt a more flexible currency policy, which could result in a further and more significant adjustment of the RMB against the U.S. dollar.
+The PRC government allowed the Renminbi to appreciate by more than 20% against the U.S. dollar between July 2005 and July 2008.
+Between July 2008 and June 2010, this appreciation was halted and the exchange rate between the Renminbi and the U.S. dollar remained within a narrow band.
+As a consequence, the RMB fluctuated significantly during that period against other freely traded currencies, in tandem with the U.S. dollar.
+Since June 2010, the PRC government has allowed the Renminbi to appreciate slowly against the U.S. dollar again.
+It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar again.
+It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.
+In addition, there remains significant international pressure on the PRC government to adopt a substantial liberalization of its currency policy, which could result in further appreciation in the value of the RMB against the U.S. dollar.

 Appreciation or depreciation in the value of the RMB relative to the U.S. dollar would affect our financial results reported in U.S. dollar terms without giving effect to any underlying change in our business or results of operations.
 Fluctuations in the exchange rate will also affect the relative value of any dividend we issue that will be exchanged into U.S. dollars and earnings from, and the value of, any U.S. dollar-denominated investments we make in the future.
 We do not believe that we currently have any significant direct foreign exchange risk, and we have not hedged exposures denominated in foreign currencies or any other derivative financial instruments.
-Although in general, our exposure to foreign exchange risks should be limited, the value of your investment in our ADSs will be affected by the foreign exchange rate between U.S. dollars and RMB because the value of our business is effectively denominated in RMB, while the ADSs will be traded in U.S. dollars.
+Although in general, our exposure to foreign exchange risks should be limited, the value of your investment in our ADSs is affected by the foreign exchange rate between U.S. dollars and RMB because the value of our business is effectively denominated in RMB, while the ADSs is traded in U.S. dollars.

 Moreover, to the extent that we need to convert U.S. dollars into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we receive from the conversion.
-To the extent that we seek to convert Renminbi into U.S. dollars, deprecation of the Renminbi against the U.S. dollar would have an adverse effect.
-Assuming we had converted the U.S. dollar-denominated cash balance of \$2.2 million as of February 28, 2011 into RMB at the exchange rate of \$1.00 for RMB6.5713 as of February 28, 2011, this cash balance would have been RMB14.4 million.
-Assuming a 1.0% appreciation of the RMB against the U.S. dollar, this cash balance would have decreased to RMB14.2 million as of February 28, 2011.
+To the extent that we seek to convert Renminbi into U.S. dollars, depreciation of the Renminbi against the U.S. dollar would have an adverse effect.
+Assuming we had converted the U.S. dollar-denominated cash balance of \$1.38 million as of February 29, 2012 into RMB at the exchange rate of \$1.00 for RMB6.2935 as of February 29, 2012, this cash balance would have been RMB8.72 million.
+Assuming a 1.0% appreciation of the RMB against the U.S. dollar, this cash balance would have decreased to RMB8.63 million as of February 29, 2012.